haydenlam/konnect/Konnect Advance.md

 ```

 ### KRNs (Kong Resource Names)
-KRNs are permissions to a particular resource that can be assigned to either a User or a Team.
+In order to identify what resources a user or team is authorized to access, a standardized **KRN** convention will be used to grant permissions.
+KRN will map an action to a resource/resources which can be assigned to either a user or team.
+The team will then be granted access to resources specified by the list of KRN permissions.

 #### Format
 ```
 krn:region:organization:resourceGroup:resource!verb
 ```